 MuckRock makes it easy to make Freedom of Information Act requests, publishes the responses, reports on the documents and data its users bring into the sunshine, and much more.

 Code for America is reimagining how government systems can and should work better through civic technology and user-centered design.

 The Institute for Investigative Editors (IRE) is the nation’s largest group of watchdogs, improving the quality of investigative reporting.
 IRE sustains the National Institute for Computer-Assisted Reporting (NICAR).

 The Reporters Committee for Freedom of the Press, Committee to Protect Journalists, and Reporters without Borders protect and defend press freedom, bringing important freedom of information lawsuits and supporting journalists.

-The American Civil Liberties Union, the Electronic Frontier Foundation, the Center for Democracy and Technology, the Brennan Center, the Campaign Legal Center, the Electronic Privacy Center, the Sunlight Web Integrity Project, and Privacy International defend civil liberties, privacy, Internet freedom, election integrity, public access to public information, and much more.
+The American Civil Liberties Union, the Electronic Frontier Foundation, the Center for Democracy and Technology, the Brennan Center, the Campaign Legal Center, the Electronic Privacy Center, and Privacy International defend civil liberties, privacy, Internet freedom, election integrity, public access to public information, and much more.

 Remember: your donations on Giving Tuesday will have twice the impact!

 Thank you for reading, and for supporting open government.